anasselhoud/PRODynamics/doc/doc_central_storage.md

 self.strategy # Strategy to fill the two storages within ('stack' by default) self.times_to_reach # Time to go to each storage (supposed different)

+self.available_stored_by_ref = # Count the number of each reference in the storage self.available_spots_by_ref = # Count the number of available spots for each reference

 self.stores # Holds the items
 ```